• Skip to primary navigation

 Oat flour is a good source of fiber and protein, and it is also relatively low in calories.

-Additionally, oat flour contains no gluten, making it a good option for people with celiac disease or gluten intolerance.
+Also, oat flour contains no gluten, making it a good option for people with celiac disease or gluten intolerance - for bran-specific swaps, see oat bran substitute suggestions that preserve fiber content.

 If you are looking for a healthy and delicious way to add more oats to your diet, try using oat flour in your next baking project.